rgilks/geno-1/README.md

 - WebGL fallback is intentionally avoided; WebGPU is required.
 - If audio does not start, click the Start overlay.
+- Input coordinates: canvas UV origin is top-left (uv.y = 0 at top).
+Pointer-driven swirl and click ripple use this convention.

 ### Run (Web)